snsavage/snsavage-netlify/source/blog/2016-10-14-the_making_of_retrocasts.html.markdown

 ## Going Forward
 Overall I'm happy with RetroCasts.
 The cli does a great job of providing a quick method for searching the RailCasts website through the command line.

 There are a few areas for improvement.
 First, the cli code should be tested and divided into separate methods.
 Second, the overall testing should be double checked for missing or uneeded tests.
 Finally, I would like to update the cli to handle multiple sources.
-Any suggestions for other source would be greatly appreciated!
+Any suggestions for other sources would be greatly appreciated!

 *This is a blog post for the Flatiron School's Online Web Developer program.
 You can find more information here: [learn.co/with/snavage](http://learn.co/with/snavage).*